Interurban: Freight trains

 Many interurbans did substantial freight business.
 In 1926, the Cincinnati, Hamilton and Dayton Railway moved 57000 ST of freight per month.
 By 1929, this had risen to 83000 ST per month.
 During the 1920s freight revenue helped offset the loss of passenger business to automobiles.
 A typical interurban freight train consisted of a powered box motor pulling one to four freight cars.
 These often operated at night as local ordinances forbade daytime freight operation on city streets.
 Interurban freight in the Midwest was so extensive that Indianapolis constructed a very large freight handling warehouse which all of Indianapolis' seven interurbans companies used.

 In literature

 In Raymond Chandler's short story The Man who liked Dogs, the narrator trails a suspect in the Los Angeles area:

 Carolina Street was away off at the edge of the little beach city.
 The end of it ran into a disused inter-urban right of way, beyond which stretched a waste of Japanese truck farms.
-There were just two house in the last block ... the rails were rusted in a forest of weeds.
+There were just two houses in the last block ... the rails were rusted in a forest of weeds.